the emotional life

 • no non-judgemental zombies here

-One of the most frequent misunderstandings I hear about meditation practice is it will turn us into non-judgemental zombies.
-It’s easy to see why one would think this, since mindfulness teaches us to pay attention to our direct experience non-judgmentally, well, then it would seem to follow that we will eventually lose the capacity or…
+It’s easy to see why one would think this, since mindfulness teaches us to pay attention to our direct experience non-judgmentally, well, then it would seem to follow that we will eventually lose the capacity or willingness to judge.
+Mindfulness is actually about slowing down the often rapid-fire judging most of us are doing non-stop…

 Read More